 User Research, Market Research, Ideation, Wireframing, Prototyping, Usability Testing

 After writing out the research plan, I started doing competitive analysis, studied how other platforms tackle the problems we are facing.
-By putting together an excel sheet scoring different platforms based on standards from Heuristic analysis and usability standards, a Google doc with examples of how different platforms solve the same usability problems.
+By putting together an excel sheet scoring different platforms based on standards from Heuristic analysis, I also put together a Google doc with examples of how different platforms solve the same usability problems.

 I conducted internal interviews with the team that interacts with sellers on a daily basis in order to frame the problem, understanding the sellers' profile, how familiar are they with technology and what the challenges are that they are facing.

 After speaking with the team members, I had a basic understanding of the sellers.
 With the help of the team, I reached out to sellers we are working with, I designed interview questions, conducted the interviews over the phone and analyzed my research finding using an affinity diagram.